panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 mapOfObjects.get(foo); // => 'Foo related data'
 ```

+The main difference between `Map` and `WeakMap` is the latter allowing garbage collection of keys (which are objects).
+This prevents memory leaks.

-`WeakMap`, contrary to `Map`, accepts only objects as keys and has a [reduced set of methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Methods).
+`WeakMap`, contrary to `Map`, accepts only *objects as keys* and has a [reduced set of methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Methods).

 ## 2. The map has no restriction over keys names

-Any object in JavaScript inherits the properties from its prototype object.
-The same happens to plain JavaScript objects.
+Any JavaScript object inherits properties from its prototype object.
+The same happens to plain objects.

 The accidentally overwritten property inherited from the prototype is dangerous.
-Let's study such a scenario.
+Let's study such a dangerous situation.

 First, let's ovewrite the `toString()` property in an object `actor`: